Diana S. Aga

 - American Chemical Society PROGRESS/Dreyfus Lectureship Award (2007)

-Fate and transport of pollutants, environmental sampling and analysis, wastewater treatment of micropollutants, capillary zone electrophoresis (CZE), liquid chromatography/mass spectrometry (LC/MS), enzyme-linked immunosorbent assay (ELISA), gas chromatography/mass spectrometry (GC/MS), molecularly imprinted sorbents in solid-phase extraction (SPE), inductively coupled plasma/mass spectrometry (ICP/MS).
+Fate and transport of pollutants (antibiotics, endocrine disrupting chemicals, engineered nanomaterials); environmental chemistry and toxicology, environmental sampling and analysis, wastewater treatment of micropollutants, capillary zone electrophoresis (CZE), liquid chromatography/mass spectrometry (LC/MS), enzyme-linked immunosorbent assay (ELISA), gas chromatography/mass spectrometry (GC/MS), inductively coupled plasma/mass spectrometry (ICP/MS).

 Our research involves the development and applications of conventional and innovative analytical techniques to study the environmental fate and transport of emerging contaminants.
 Some of the questions we intend to answer are: (1) how fast and by what means do these chemicals degrade?, (2) what are the major breakdown products of these compounds in the environment?, (3) how do environmental conditions affect the persistence and mobility of these contaminants? and (4) are these compounds of significant ecotoxicological concern?

-Analytical Chemistry will play a key role in our investigations to answer several fundamental questions in environmental chemistry.
-We will use modern instruments such as LC/MS/MS, CZE, ICP/MS and GC/MS/MS, in combination with bioassays as tools to study many important environmental processes.
-Development of effective sample preparation techniques such as solid-phase extraction (SPE), accelerated solvent extraction (ASE), solid-phase microextraction (SPME), and molecularly imprinted polymers (MIP) will be important in obtaining reliable results.
+Analytical Chemistry plays a key role in our investigations to answer several fundamental questions in environmental chemistry.
+We use modern instruments such as LC/MS/MS, CZE, ICP/MS and GC/MS/MS, in combination with bioassays as tools to study many important environmental processes.
+Development of effective sample preparation techniques such as solid-phase extraction (SPE), accelerated solvent extraction (ASE), and solid-phase microextraction (SPME) are critical in obtaining reliable and accurate results.

 Environmental Fate and Biodegradation of Veterinary Antibiotics and Estrogens

 Residues of antibiotics and natural estrogens excreted by animals enter the environment via cropland application of manure that is used as fertilizer.
 Constant exposure to low levels of antibiotics can lead to the emergence of antibiotic-resistant microorganisms in the environment, while presence of estrogens in surface runoff can cause endocrine disruption in fish in the receiving streams.
 Due to the potential ecological and human health risks associated with these manure-borne chemicals we are investigating the factors affecting their mobility and persistence in soil.
-Our research also aims to determine the importance of plant uptake and phytotransformations of antibiotics by agricultural crops.
+Our research also aims to determine the impact of advanced anaerobic digestion systems in reducing antibiotics, antibiotic resistance genes, and endocrine disrupting chemicals found in animal manure.

 Treatment of Pharmaceutical Contaminants in Wastewater

-- Tso, J.; Dutta, S.; Inamdar, S.; *Aga, D.S.
+- Tso, J.; Dutta, S.; Inamdar, S.; Aga, D.S.
 Simultaneous Analysis of Free and Conjugated Estrogens, Sulfonamides, and Tetracyclines in Runoff Water and Soils Using Solid-Phase Extraction and Liquid Chromatography-Tandem Mass Spectrometry.
-J. Agric.
-Food Chem.
-2011, 59, 2213-2222.
+Journal of Agricultural and Food Chemistry, 2011, 59, 2213-2222.

 For more of Diana S. Aga's Publications, please click here.